Accessibility Tools

-Best Acne Treatments in NYC by dermatologist Debra Jaliman, MD
+Top Acne Treatments in NYC from Dermatologist Dr. Debra Jaliman

 Acne is one of the most common skin conditions that board-certified dermatologist Debra Jaliman sees in her Manhattan, New York City practice.
 Acne is the term used for blocked pores resulting in comedones (whitehead/blackhead), papules (some with pus), cysts, lumps and nodules that occur on the face, nose, back and shoulders.
 Debra Jaliman has successfully treated thousands of patients of all ages with acne using different types of therapies.
 In her office, she offers a range of services and advises each patient that this is a process and offers a long-term solution.
 She has a team of laser specialists and facialists.
 Her treatments have improved not only their appearance but also their self-esteem and overall mood.